ClemGouil/Minimo2_Ex3/README.md

 In the other directory where there is the backend, I defined my "dummy" function GetMessages which returns me a list of messages and if we test this activity we see that everything works, the messages are displayed correctly.
 In the Backend, I removed all the part that used the database because it was bugging everything.

+I added link my new activity to the forum button of the main activity.